FScholsen/flist-ui/README.md

 ### Extend tsconfig

+You can configure as well how type declaration files will be generated by editing the per-package `tsconfig.types.json` (i.e. `./packages/*/tsconfig.types.json`).

 ## Extend publish configuration

 You can create, in each package, a `.npmignore` file.

 This file should contain file or directories that you don't want to publish (to NPM or GitHub NPM Registry).
+You can define a diffrent one for each package (or simply omit it, if you want everything published).

 ```
 // ./packages/flist-button/.npmignore
 node_modules
-src
 tests
 .babelrc
 rollup.config.js
-tsconfig.json
 tsconfig.types.json
 ```